vladBaciu/LPM01A-PowerShield-Control/README.md

 # LPM01A-lib

+## Changes compared to fork

+Add Static Mode Sampling with Continuous Capture Loop

+Problem:
+The original static mode implementation returns only a single sample per capture, which is insufficient for devices with constant power consumption above 10mA.
+The LPM01A device is designed to measure currents in the range [2nA, 200mA], and devices in the higher consumption range require multiple consecutive measurements to characterize power behavior accurately.

 ## Description

 This is a Python library for the [X-NUCLEO-LPM01A](https://www.st.com/en/evaluation-tools/x-nucleo-lpm01a.html) STM32 Power shield, Nucleo expansion board for power consumption measurement.